-Aesthetic elements shall be designed as corridor-wide enhancements.
-To the extent practicable, the aesthetic elements shall remain consistent in form, materials, and design throughout the length of the Project where applied.
+Aesthetic Elements must be designed as corridor-wide enhancements.
+To the extent practicable, the aesthetic Elements must remain consistent in form, materials, and design throughout the length of the Project where applied.

-Developer shall use the Design Guidelines for the Construction of Highways, Streets, & Bridge, Houston District as the basis for the development of the Aesthetics on the Corridor.
-Known as the Green Ribbon Project Guidelines.
-Developer shall use the Wave concept provided in these guidelines as the concept.
-Developer shall prepare one (1) aesthetics concept of the Project that provides a design intent of as specified in the Wave concept of the Green Ribbon Project Guidelines for presentation to local communities and Customer Groups.
+Developer must use the Houston District Design Guidelines for the Construction of Highways, Streets, & Bridge known as the Green Ribbon Project Guidelines as the basis for the development of the aesthetics in the corridor, excluding existing infrastructure to remain.
+A deviation from Green Ribbon Project Guidelines is allowed on bridge widenings at Blodgett, Wheeler, and Cleburne.
+Developer must use the Wave concept provided in these guidelines as the concept.
+Developer must prepare one (1) aesthetics concept of the Project that provides a design intent as specified in the Wave concept of the Green Ribbon Project Guidelines for presentation to local communities and Customer Groups.
 It shall be understood that this concept may need to be adapted to site specific conditions.
-Developer shall base this presentation on the principles, requirements, and strategies provided in Section 15.3 (Design Requirements).
-Before presenting the aesthetics concepts to the public, Developer shall meet and review the proposed aesthetics concepts with TxDOT.
-After meeting with the public, Developer shall prepare a final aesthetic concept and submit it to TxDOT for approval within 60 Days of issuance of NTP1.
-The approved aesthetic concept shall be incorporated into the Aesthetics and Landscaping Plan for TxDOT approval.
+Developer must base this presentation on the principles, requirements, and strategies provided in Section 15.3 (Design Requirements).
+Before presenting the aesthetics concepts to the public, Developer must meet and review the proposed aesthetics concepts with TxDOT.
+After meeting with the public, Developer must prepare a final aesthetic concept and submit it to TxDOT for written approval within 60 Days of issuance of NTP1.
+The approved aesthetic concept must be incorporated into the Aesthetics and Landscaping Plan for TxDOT approval.